Examples of recent questions relating to the Bradford & Bingley Solicitor Panel

 from members of the public

 I am currently in the process of buying my council flat.
 I have a mortgage agreed with Bradford & Bingley.
-Conveyancing is not something I have any knowledge of.
+Conveyancing is new to me.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should use one.
+I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with Bradford & Bingley you will need to appoint a solicitor on the Bradford & Bingley conveyancing panel.